 All powers of the City shall be vested in the city council except as otherwise provided in this Charter.
+Any authority not delegated by this Charter or ordinances of the City is retained by the City Council.

 SECTION 301.
 Elective Officers; Indemnification.